CP Violation in the $B_s^0$ system: The system

 The performance of the IFT in different experiments is presented in Table \ref{tab1}.
-It includes the results of the ATLAS (\cite{Aad:2014cqa}) and CMS (\cite{Khachatryan:2015nza}) collaborations, who use the IFT for the measurement of CP violation.
+It includes the results of the ATLAS \cite{Aad:2016tdj} and CMS \cite{Khachatryan:2015nza} collaborations, who use the IFT for the measurement of CP violation.
 It can be seen that the tagging power never exceeds few percents meaning that a large statistics should be collected to obtain the significant measurement of $\Delta M_s$.
 In general, the tagging power improves with a better understanding of the underlying event and with the refinement of multi-variate tagging methods.
-Table~\ref{tab:flavtagging} taken from Ref.~\cite{Koppenburg:2015wxa} shows the improvement in tagging performance during Run I at the LHC.
-These progresses are likely to continue.
-In addition, these data show that the performance is mode-dependent.

 The period of oscillation of the $\Bs$ meson corresponding to $\Delta M_s = 17.76$ ps$^{-1}$ is $T = 2 \pi / \Delta M_s \simeq 350$ fs.
 To measure it reliably and thus extract $\Delta M_s$, the precision of the proper lifetime measurement should be at least four times better.
 The precision of the proper decay length measurement in the CDF experiment was about 100 fs, while for the LHCb experiment it is about 44 fs.
 This excellent performance together with large statistics collected by the LHCb experiment in the LHC Run I results in a much better precision of the $\Delta M_s$ measurement.
 They also succeeded to obtain a clear oscillation pattern in the proper decay length distribution, which is shown in Fig. \ref{lhcb-dms}.